 The account named Jeremy Gray spread information using the logos of the reputable German news organization Deutsche Welle and the French agency VIGINUM.
 This tactic created the false impression that these media outlets authored the content.
 However, an investigation revealed that neither organization had published this information.

-Another account stated that a “Bellingcat” investigation revealed over 5,000 companies in Europe were producing fake videos, creating a new income source for “European elites.”
+Another account stated that a “BellingCat” investigation revealed over 5,000 companies in Europe were producing fake videos, creating a new income source for “European elites.”

 It’s important to note that the video linked to this information is unrelated to the content being shared.
 In fact, the photo was sourced from the website aoto.com and was captured during the filming of Austria’s first virtual production studio.
-Additionally, we were unable to find any investigation with similar content on Bellingcat.
+Additionally, we were unable to find any investigation with similar content on BellingCat.

 Screenshot from AOTO’s Instagram page

 On December 4, a video was circulating, supposedly created by artificial intelligence (AI), featuring Julien Brass, a professor at the University of Grenoble-Alpes in France.
-In this video, he allegedly asserts that school bullying contributes to the emergence of mentally unhealthy leaders, citing figures such as Kaia Callas, Emmanuel Macron, Nikol Pashinyan, and others.
+In this video, he asserts that school bullying contributes to the emergence of mentally unhealthy leaders, citing figures such as Kaja Callas, Emmanuel Macron, Nikol Pashinyan, and others.

 Screenshot from LuciferD’s X page